 In simple words, it is a prayer to the Divine Mother asking her to take away all the darkness that resides in our hearts and fill it with her illuminating light.
 Chanting Gayatri mantra has positive effects that help in increasing your concentration and learning power.
 It also strengthens the mind and improves the rhythmic pattern of breathing.

-Ho’oponopono is an ancient Hawaiian practice for healing oneself.
+Ho’oponopono is an ancient Hawaiian practise for healing oneself.
 The word Ho’oponopono means to correct relationship problems and heal yourself.

 The mantra is 4 simple phrases you might use every day but do not realize how powerful they are when said with an intention.